hella-info/onyx_api/README.md

 - [ONYX.MOTOR](https://www.hella.info/produkte/onyx-r-silent-motor) is a specialized motor for rollershutters with ONYX built-in
 - [ONYX.WEATHER](https://www.hella.info/de/produkte/onyx-weather) provides environmental data such as wind speed, temperature and brightness
 - [ONYX.CLICK](https://www.hella.info/de/produkte/onyx-click) is a tiny handheld remote control for the system
+- [ONYX.TAG wind](https://www.hella.info/de/produkte/onyx-tag-wind) is a small sensor to measure the vibration of awnings due to wind
+- [ONYX.TAG sun](https://www.hella.info/de/produkte/onyx-tag-sun) is a small sensor to measure the sun brightness
+- [ONYX.TAG temperature](https://www.hella.info/de/produkte/onyx-tag-temperature) is a small sensor to measure temperature and humidity

 ONYX provides a public API which can be used to query the state of the individual devices and to control them by sending control commands.
 This document describes the API and how to use it.